Juan Marín (Spanish politician): Regional politics

 Marín was chosen as Citizens' lead candidate for the 2015 Andalusian regional election as the only of the three prospective candidates to meet the limit of endorsements.
 Running in Seville, he led the party to fourth place with nine seats on their entrance to the Parliament of Andalusia.
 He initially opposed the investiture of PSOE leader Susana Díaz as regional president or joining a coalition, before reaching an agreement to support her in the fourth vote in June.

 In the 2018 Andalusian regional election, Citizens rose to 21 seats and third place, forming government with the PP and supported by Vox.
-PP leader Juan Manuel Moreno became president and Marín the vice president in his government.
+PP leader Juanma Moreno became president and Marín the vice president in his government.
 Marín was also Minister for Tourism, Regeneration, Justice and Local Administration.

 Marín led his party again in the 2022 Andalusian regional election, in which their parliamentary presence was wiped out and Moreno's PP won a majority.
 He broke down in tears on Onda Cero after the result, saying that his children could now get their father back.